Class of 2018

 Over the coming year, this multi-sector class of 15 nonprofit leaders from across Kansas will further improve their advocacy skills, with a special emphasis on civil discourse and finding common ground to address issues of public concern.

 The Advocacy Fellowship is part of the foundation’s non-partisan advocacy initiative and is designed to provide education and training opportunities for community leaders whose work can help shape public policy and ultimately improve the health of Kansans.
 A total of 89 leaders have graduated from the Fellowship’s first six, biennial classes.

 Executive Director, Hutchinson Recreation Commission, Hutchinson

-Carl pastors a multicultural congregation at Southwest Baptist Church in Topeka.
+Carl pastors a multicultural congregation at New Hope & Love Community Church in Topeka.
 He serves in many community leadership capacities, including with Communities Creating Opportunity (CCO) in Kansas City, the State Kairos Prison Ministry and International Kairos Torch Prison Committee, Kansas Inter-Religion Roundtable, and Center for Peace and Justice in Topeka.
 Carl is bi-vocational and has worked for the US Department of Agriculture for over 32 years and currently serves as financial management analyst for the Risk Management Agency’s (RMA) chief financial officer.
 He previously worked for the Kansas City Health Department HIV Services Division in the Housing for People with HIV and AIDS (HOPWA ) program.